What is Advocacy?

-The service can assist people who are being physically harmed or sexually abused; threatened with violence or being verbally and emotionally abused, harassed or intimidated.
+The service can assist people who are being physically harmed or sexually abused; threatened with violence or being verbally and emotionally abused, financial abuse, harassed or intimidated.

 Our Student Advocacy Services Sessions for students at the University of Southern Queensland (USQ) in Toowoomba are held every Wednesday at the Student Guild from 1pm – 3pm.

 Come along for a coffee and a chat with Advocates from TASC!